 - 2 large eggs + 2 large egg yolks room temperature

-- Preheat oven 450F (235C) and prepare four 3 1/2" diameter ramekins by greasing the bottom and sides with baking spray (or lightly grease and flour).
-If you don't have ramekins, you can use a 6 count jumbo muffin tin instead (see notes).
+- Preheat oven 450F (235C) and prepare four 3 1/2" diameter ramekins (see note 3 if you don't have ramekins) by greasing the bottom and sides with baking spray or lightly grease and flour.
 Set on a baking sheet and set aside.

 - Combine chopped chocolate and butter in a medium-sized microwave safe bowl.
 Heat in 20 second increments, stirring very well in between, until chocolate and butter are melted and mixture is smooth.

-- Add instant coffee and salt and stir well.
+- Add instant coffee and vanilla if using and salt and stir well.